 Lost in space: Nasa declares end to Deep Impact comet mission after month's radio silence

-Two weeks of deafening radio silence from a spacecraft have led Nasa to conclude their "old friend" the Deep Impact vessel will explore no more.
+Two weeks of deafening radio silence from a spacecraft has led Nasa to conclude their "old friend" the Deep Impact vessel will explore no more.

 Engineers have tried unsuccessfully to regain contact with the vessel for a month, but finally admitted defeat and announced the end of the mission.